aarati-K/wiscer/README.md

     `wrmsr -p 1 0x187 0x43ef24`
     - Program register IA32_PERFEVTSEL2 (0x188) to count L2 misses:\
     `wrmsr -p 1 0x188 0x433f24`
-6. Enable counting hardware metrics by setting the flag `_COLLECT_METRICS_` in file `metrics.h` to `1`.
+6. Enable counting hardware metrics by setting the flag `_COLLECT_METRICS_` in file `metrics.h` to `1`:\
+`#define _COLLECT_METRICS_ 1`
 7. Remember to run the code on the programmed core to measure hardware metrics:\
-`taskset -c 1 ./benchmark.out workloads/test`.
+`taskset -c 1 ./benchmark.out workloads/test`
 8. Some helpful resources:
-    - Discussions on Intel Software Forum [(1)](https://software.intel.com/en-us/forums/software-tuning-performance-optimization-platform-monitoring/topic/783505), [(2)](https://software.intel.com/en-us/forums/software-tuning-performance-optimization-platform-monitoring/topic/595214)
+    - Discussions on Intel Software Forum [(1)](https://software.intel.com/en-us/forums/software-tuning-performance-optimization-platform-monitoring/topic/783505) [(2)](https://software.intel.com/en-us/forums/software-tuning-performance-optimization-platform-monitoring/topic/595214)
-    - Intel's Developer manual Volume 3 Chapter 18 details how to program and use the PMU for different Intel architecture families.
+    - [Intel's Developer Manual Volume 3](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-system-programming-manual-325384.html) Chapter 18 details how to program and use the PMU for different Intel architecture families.

 ## Good practices

+* **Dedicated server machine for benchmarking** - This avoids interference from concurrent processes.
+* **Pin process to a core** - By pinning the process to a core, we can avoid the overhead of task switching if the chosen core is free.
+In our script `run.sh`, we pin the process to core `1` (avoid choosing core `0`).
+* **Disable frequency scaling** - Frequency scaling can be disabled by setting the scaling governor to `performance`:\
+`sudo echo performance > /sys/devices/system/cpu/cpu1/cpufreq/scaling_governor`\
+This mitigates variablity due to changing processor frequency.